HackYourFuture/Node.js/week1/MAKEME.md

 Run the code and check that it works by opening a browser at `http:\\localhost:3000`

 Step 4.
-Instead of returning a simple `Hello World!` the server needs to return the following HTML.
+Instead of returning `Hello World!` the server needs to return the following HTML.

 ```html
 <html>